YalutecTechnology/sales-force/README.md

 4. First, it is validated that the user does not have a live chat in existence at the time of making the request.

+5. First, it is validated that the user does not have a live chat in existence at the time of making the request.

-5. We search through the email or phone received that there is a **contact** or **personal account** in the customer's Salesforce account, if it does not exist, the contact or personal account is created.
+6. We search through the email or phone received that there is a **contact** or **personal account** in the customer's Salesforce account, if it does not exist, the contact or personal account is created.

-6. We validate that the user is not blocked in Salesforce, if so, the corresponding chat is not created and through the botrunner or studiong client the user is changed to a *blocked user state*, specified in the environment variable ***BLOCKED_USER_STATE***
+7. We validate that the user is not blocked in Salesforce, if so, the corresponding chat is not created and through the botrunner or studiong client the user is changed to a *blocked user state*, specified in the environment variable ***BLOCKED_USER_STATE***

-7. Once the contact has been validated in Salesforce, we create a query case with the data provided to add it and request a chat.
+8. Once the contact has been validated in Salesforce, we create a query case with the data provided to add it and request a chat.
 [ChatRequest in LiveAgent API](https://developer.salesforce.com/docs/atlas.en-us.live_agent_rest.meta/live_agent_rest/live_agent_rest_ChasitorInit.htm)

-8. After successfully requesting the chat session with Salesforce, we save the information necessary to maintain the session in an **Interconnection** object in Redis.
+9. After successfully requesting the chat session with Salesforce, we save the information necessary to maintain the session in an **Interconnection** object in Redis.

-9. Finally, we initialize in the ***Interconnection*** a goroutine that starts the [***Long Polling***](https://developer.salesforce.com/docs/atlas.en-us.live_agent_rest.meta/live_agent_rest/live_agent_rest_http_long_polling_loop.htm) process with Salesforce, with which we consume a service to identify the different events that happen in the chat every 5 seconds.
+10. Finally, we initialize in the ***Interconnection*** a goroutine that starts the [***Long Polling***](https://developer.salesforce.com/docs/atlas.en-us.live_agent_rest.meta/live_agent_rest/live_agent_rest_http_long_polling_loop.htm) process with Salesforce, with which we consume a service to identify the different events that happen in the chat every 5 seconds.

-10. According to the events received, **salesforce-integration** performs the following actions:
+11. According to the events received, **salesforce-integration** performs the following actions:

 * ***204 HTTP Status :*** It means that there are no changes in the chat.
 * ***503 HTTP Status :*** An attempt will be made to reconnect the session because the connection to Salesforce was lost.
 More details [ReconnectSession](https://developer.salesforce.com/docs/atlas.en-us.live_agent_rest.meta/live_agent_rest/live_agent_rest_ReconnectSession.htm)